Scriptception/WikiKit/README.md

 1. Open any note with tags like `entity/character`
 2. Click the ribbon table icon
 3. See all related pages grouped by type/subtype

+### Create Links from Tag Table Command
+1. Open any note with area tags
+2. Use command: **"WikiKit: Create Links from Tag Table"**
+3. Hard-coded links are inserted at the cursor position, perfect for navigation sections or for Obsidian's graph view

 ## TODO